Family wants answers after dog dies at groomer in New Jersey

 Now they want answers and their community is rallying behind them.

-Samson was just 5 years old with at the very least another strong 5 years more to his expected lifespan.
+Samson was just 5 years old with at the very least another strong five years more to his expected lifespan.

-Jennifer Laddy said she took him to the groomer, Glamour Paws Boutique on Franklin Turnpike in Mahwah.
+Jennifer Laddy said she took him to the groomer, Glamour Paws Boutique on Franklin Turnpike in Mahwah last week.

 When she dropped him off, that would be the last time she saw Samson healthy before vets at an emergency animal hospital had to euthanize him.